 Success against all odds

-Throughout this series, we have seen different anti-patterns that arise from the lack of practicing the test first approach, such behavior leads to different things that makes testing difficult, for example, the excessive setup and the giant, that are related to the god object.
+Throughout this series, we have seen different anti-patterns that arise from a lack of practicing the test-first approach.
+Such behavior leads to different things that make testing difficult, for example, the excessive setup and the giant, which are related to the god object.

 @Repository